 Assigned reviewer – Dr. Michael Chan, Dr. Virginia Tudela, Rowena Perez, Marlena Montague

 The Office of Assessment, Institutional Effectiveness and Research (AIER) spearheads the assessment of courses and programs, and provides a structure for ongoing systematic review of courses and programs using a two-year assessment cycle.
 Program assessment has been practiced consistently since 2001.
 In fall 2012, the Office of Assessment, Institutional Research and Effectiveness developed an online survey that mirrors the IDEA rating survey used in traditional courses.
-Students enrolled in the three online courses offered fall 2012 were surveyed through an announcement and link in the course.
+Students enrolled in the three online courses offered in fall 2012 were surveyed through an announcement and link in the course.
 Out of the 52 students enrolled, 12 students responded.
 The AIER staff transferred the responses from the online survey to the IDEA bubble sheet.
 These were then submitted along with the responses for traditional courses.
 This is the mechanism and process by which online courses will be evaluated.

 For spring 2013, IDEA rating surveys were not administered in any courses, either traditional or online due to budgetary constraints.
 However, the Office of AIER will continue to administer surveys consistent with traditional courses.
 In fall 2013, the Office of AIER administered surveys from October 22 through November 9, 2013 for both the online classes and traditional courses.
 The IDEA survey is being given online to distance learning students.